 One of the effects of the global intensification of mobility is the formation of multicultural and transnational families involving spouses with different citizenships, as well as linguistic, religious and cultural backgrounds.

-Focusing on bi-national families involving a Senegalese and a European partner, I aim to explore processes of family making in a diasporic context, from a gendered and cross-generational perspective.
+Focusing on bi-national families involving a Senegalese and a European partner, I explored processes of family making in a diasporic context, from a gendered and cross-generational perspective.
 The diasporas concerned, here, are mainly Senegalese and French.

 Families are a privileged lens through which processes of creolization and social convergence, as well as processes of exclusion, can be explored.
 The Senegalese-European case is particularly appropriate to explore the impact of diasporas on family-making thanks to the historical presence of a Senegalese diaspora in Europe and of European diasporas in Senegambia.

-This project will contribute to our understanding of the relationship between the resilience of diasporas over time and their integration into ‘host societies’.
+This project contributed to our understanding of the relationship between the resilience of diasporas over time and their integration into ‘host societies’.

 Key research questions